27 BEST things to do in Paso Robles besides wineries in 2023

 Although Paso Robles is renowned as a wine country destination, there is definitely a bucket load of things to do in Paso Robles besides wineries and wine tasting.
 The things and places mentioned in this post can keep you busy for at least a week!

-Hope you have a great time in the laid back Central California and Paso Robles.
+Hope you have a great time in laid-back Central California and Paso Robles.

-Check out my other posts about Paso Robles!
+Check out my other posts about Paso Robles and California!